mustass/Mancala_game_AI/README.md

 # mancalaAI
-DTU prject repo for Intro to AI course assignment 1.
+DTU project repo for Intro to AI course assignment 1.

 This project develops a game-playing AI using the material of the course.